adimeo-fr/adimeo_tools/adimeo_domain/README.md

     $allDomainsIds = $adimeoDomainManager->getAllDomains();
     $allDomainsEntities = $adimeoDomainManager->getAllDomains(TRUE);

-    /* Getting QueryInterface with current domain condition.
+    /* Getting EntityQuery instance of given entity type id with current domain condition.
 No other condition is set, so use it as base query for any queries. */
-    $query = $adimeoDomainManager->getCurrentDomainBasedQuery();
+    $query = $adimeoDomainManager->getCurrentDomainBasedEntityQuery('node');